phu-pmh/phu-pmh.github.io/_pages/about.md

 ------
 * **The Unbearable Weight of Generating Artificial Errors for Grammatical Error Correction**.
   __Phu Mon Htut__, Joel Tetreault.
-  *The Workshop on Innovative Use of NLP for Building Educational Applications (BEA).
-2019*
+  *The Workshop on Innovative Use of NLP for Building Educational Applications (BEA)*.
+2019.
   [Paper(TBA)]